 - Pay £10 to FairFX to get the money put back into your bank.

 I do a combination of 1 and 2, depending on when my next visit is.
+Because let's be honest, it is rarely a once in a lifetime trip!

 The FairFX currency card is also available as a Euro currency card.